danielpcox/cornellcru-WP/wp-content/plugins/role-scoper/readme.txt

 === Plugin Name ===
 Contributors: kevinB
 Donate link: http://agapetry.net/news/introducing-role-scoper/#role-scoper-download
-Tags: restrict, access, permissions, cms, user, groups, members, admin, category, categories, pages, posts, page, Post, privacy, private, attachment, upload, files, rss, feed, feeds
+Tags: restrict, access, permissions, cms, user, members, admin, category, categories, pages, posts, page, Post, privacy, private, attachment, files, rss, feed
-Requires at least: 2.6
+Requires at least: 3.0
-Tested up to: 3.0
+Tested up to: 3.1
-Stable Tag: 1.2.7
+Stable Tag: 1.3.27

 CMS-like permissions for reading and editing.
 Content-specific restrictions and roles supplement/override WordPress roles.
 User groups optional.

 == Description ==
 Role Scoper is a comprehensive access control solution, giving you CMS-like control of reading and editing permissions.
 Assign restrictions and roles to specific pages, posts or categories.
+For WP 2.7 to 2.9, use <a href="http://agapetry.net/downloads/role-scoper_legacy">Role Scoper 1.2.x</a>.

 = How it works: =
 Your WordPress core role definitions remain unchanged, and continue to function as default permissions.
 User access is altered only as you expand it by assigning content-specific roles, or reduce it by setting content-specific restrictions.